-If you have correctly followed the steps in this workbook, your strategy should look very similar to this.
+If you have correctly followed the steps in this workbook, your strategy should look very similar to the one below.
 It shows subject heading searches (those followed by /), keyword searches (those followed by .mp.) and how they should be combined.
 The number of results at each stage will change as new references are added to the database.